Two distressed senior citizens.

 • If your ex-spouse is deceased and you are disabled, you can collect at age 50.

-These are just some common rules, and each case contains many different financial situations that must be weighed by the SSA to calculate your benefits.
-Consulting with an experienced, and knowledgeable SSA lawyer will always provide you with the best path to obtaining the benefits you need and deserve.
+These are just some common rules, and each case involves many different financial situations that the SSA must weigh to calculate your benefits.
+Consulting with an experienced and knowledgeable SSA lawyer will always provide you with the best path to obtaining the benefits you need and deserve.

 What If My Ex-Spouse Dies Before I Do?

 As stated, depending on the overall financial situation, you may be eligible to receive one-half (50%) of your ex-spouse’s SSI or retirement benefit.
 If your ex-spouse should die before you, you may be able to receive their entire retirement benefit.
 This benefit, however, does not include any delayed retirement credits your ex-spouse may receive.
-You usually are entitled to a benefit amount based on the value of their benefit at their full retirement age.
+You are usually entitled to a benefit amount based on the value of your benefit at your full retirement age.
 If you claim these benefits before your full retirement age, then the overall benefit amount may be reduced.

 Your SSA or SSI lawyer will need to know all the details of your case.
 In most instances, no special paperwork is required at the time of your divorce, but that may not always be the case.
 You want to make sure that you receive the full amount you are entitled to, and not miss any salient legal points that disqualify you.
-Consulting with a knowledgeable Tampa Bay law firm, experienced in SSI cases, will be invaluable to making sure you get your case presented properly and with success.
+Consulting with a knowledgeable Tampa Bay law firm experienced in SSI cases will be invaluable to ensuring your case is presented properly and successfully.

 Some Other Pertinent Facts Regarding SSI Payments and Your Divorce.